Electromagnetism as Space-Time Pseudo-Curvature: Theoretical Framework

 where: \begin{itemize} \item \( q \) is the charge of the test particle. \item \( m_0 \) is the rest mass of the test particle. \item \( \rho_q \) is the source charge density. \item \( j_\mu \) is the source current density 4-vector. \item \( u_\mu \) is the source 4-velocity. \end{itemize}

-This tensor diverges from the standard electromagnetic tensor \( F_{\mu\nu} \) by directly relating charges and currents to the induced geometric effects in spacetime, without invoking the intermediate existence of electric and magnetic fields.
+This tensor differs from the standard electromagnetic tensor \( F_{\mu\nu} \) by directly relating charges and currents to the induced geometric effects in spacetime, without invoking the intermediate existence of electric and magnetic fields.